RITlug/teleirc/docs/config-file-glossary.rst

 **********************

 ``NTBA_FIX_319=1``
-    Required to fix a bug in a library used by Teleirc.
+    Required to fix a bug in a library used by TeleIRC.
     For context, see `yagop/node-telegram-bot-api#319 <https://github.com/yagop/node-telegram-bot-api/issues/319#issuecomment-324963294>`_.